willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ms.date:
 ---

-# Integrate your workforce management system with Shifts using a custom connector
+# Create a connector to sync your workforce management system with Shifts in Microsoft Teams

 ## Overview

 Integrate Shifts, the schedule management app in Microsoft Teams, with your workforce management (WFM) system.
-After you set up an integration, your frontline can access their schedules in your WFM system from within Shifts.
+This integration allows your frontline workforce to view and manage their schedules directly within Shifts.

 This article gives you an overview of how to create a connector using the Microsoft Graph API to integrate Shifts with your WFM system.

 A connector syncs schedule data between your WFM system and Shifts, bringing your organization's schedules into Teams.
 Shifts is where your frontline engage for their scheduling needs.
 Your WFM system is the system of record for business rules, compliance, and intelligence.

-You can set up your connector for a one-way sync or a two-way sync of data.
+You can set up your connector for either a one-way data sync or a two-way data sync.

-- **Sync data from your WFM system to Shifts**: This is a **one-way sync** where schedule data in your WFM system is synced to Shifts.
-The connector reads data in your WFM system and writes the data to Shifts.
-Changes made in Shifts by users aren’t reflected in your WFM system.
+- **One-way sync (WFM system to Shifts)**: In this setup, schedule data in your WFM system is synced to Shifts.
+The connector reads the data in your WFM system and writes it to Shifts.
+However, any changes made in Shifts by users won't be reflected back in your WFM system.

-- **Sync data between your WFM system and Shifts**: This is a **two-way sync**.
-Schedule data in your WFM system is synced to Shifts and changes made in Shifts by users are synced back to your WFM system.
-The connector validates and approves the changes that users make in Shifts according to business rules enforced by your WFM system before the changes are written to Shifts.
+- **Two-way sync (WFM system and Shifts)**: This setup allows for a bidirectional sync.
+Schedule data in your WFM system is synced to Shifts, and any changes made in Shifts by users are synced back to your WFM system.
+The connector validates and approves the changes users make in Shifts according to business rules enforced by your WFM system before the changes are written to Shifts.

 <!-- **One-way sync**: In a one-sync, schedule data in your WFM system is synced to Shifts.
 The connector reads data in your WFM system and writes the data to Shifts.
 Any changes made in Shifts by users aren't reflected in your WFM system.
 - **Two-way sync**: In a two-way sync, schedule data in your WFM system is synced to Shifts and changes made in Shifts by users are synced back to your WFM system.
 The connector validates and approves changes made in Shifts according to business rules enforced by your WFM system before the changes are written to Shifts.-->